International Relations - $45,880

 Human Resources - $45,000

 There are many roles one could pick with a degree in Human Resources.
 The degree program will more than likely include organizational behavior, leadership, and employment law, which open several doors in the corporate world.
-However, before considering a career in HR, be sure that you’re a people person!
+However, before considering a career in HR, be sure that you’re a people person because that's a pretty big part of it!

 Journalism - $45,000